jfjlaros/fam-parser/doc/format.md

 like name, date of birth, sex, ID, parent IDs, all sorts of flags, coordinates, etc. It also contains a list of relationships and a list of crossover events.

-Some of the member annotation is configurable, ...
+Some of the member annotation is configurable, see Section **Descriptions** for more information.

 ### Relationships
 To iterate over the list of relationships, we use the variable